viamrobotics/docs/docs/registry/create/_index.md

 std::vector<std::string> MyBase::validate(ResourceConfig cfg) {
     // Custom validation can be done by specifying a validate function at the
-    // time of resource registration (see complex/main.cpp) like this one.
+    // time of resource registration (see main.cpp) like this one.
     // Validate functions can `throw` exceptions that will be returned to the
     // parent through gRPC.
 Validate functions can also return a vector of
     // strings representing the implicit dependencies of the resource.